gskbyte/android-gskbyte-utils/README.md

 - DialogSeekBarPreference: an integer preference using a SeekBar.
 Supports minimum, maximum, suffix and some description text.
 - InlineSeekBarPreference: an integer preference using a SeekBar, embedded in the preference, without opening a dialog.
 - ColorPreference: based on the ColorDialog, not yet finished!!!

+### Listener ###

+- Listenable class: thread-safe abstract class that includes methods to manage listeners using weak references.

 ### Other utilities ###